 The West Bank sites are spread out and it’s worth hiring a taxi for the day – be sure to negotiate and agree a price before jumping in – somehow, despite the crowds, your taxi driver will find you ready for the next leg of your journey.

-The weather is extremely hot and dry, and it’s important to drink plenty of water.
+The weather is extremely hot and dry in Luxor, and it’s important to drink plenty of water.
 It is available outside most tourist sites, but it’s essential to check that the bottles are sealed before you open them, to minimise the risk of any stomach upset.